Natural Environment Research Council (NERC) GW4+ Doctoral Training Partnership

-The Natural Environment Research Council (NERC) GW4+ Doctoral Training Partnership (DTP) trains tomorrow’s leaders in earth and environmental science.
+The Natural Environment Research Council (NERC) GW4+ Doctoral Training Partnership (DTP) trains tomorrow’s leaders in earth, environmental and life science.

 The Partnership builds on the GW4 alliance of four universities in the South West and Wales: Bath, Bristol, Cardiff and Exeter.
 Each of these universities has significant research capability in the Natural Environment Research Council (NERC) sciences.